ybordag/CoderDojoLeaderboard/README.md

-# CoderDojoLeaderboard
+# CoderDojoAndroidApp
 This is a readme file.
-CoderDojoLeaderboard is now Lightning presentation waitlist.
+CoderDojoAndroidApp is now Lightning presentation waitlist.
 This is how life works.

 Website is at CoderDojoLeaderboard.mybluemix.net